AlwaysUp Frequently Asked Questions

 If that option is selected on the

-Windows will start AlwaysUp and your application after all the "regular" automatic services have been started.
+Windows will start AlwaysUp and your application only after starting all the automatic services.

-How do I allow a non-administrative user to start and stop the service created?
+How do I allow a non-administrative user to start and stop the service AlwaysUp created?

-Highlight your application in AlwaysUp and select Application > Advanced > Service Security Settings... to open the Service Security Settings window:
+Application > Advanced > Service Security Settings from the menu to open the Service Security Settings window:

 Click the Add button and select the non-administrative account